Safest Teeth Whiteners

 You can minimize the chances of gum disease by getting professional dental cleanings more than twice a year.

 Scaling and root planing helps remove bacteria and plaque sitting below the gums to avoid tartar buildup.
 This will ensure your roots are smooth and don’t have any tartar that can cause bone loss.

 A curette removes soft tissue lining.
 Surgical debridement removes thick or dense dental plaque and calculus deposits.
 The best results in dental debridement occur when using ultrasonic tools.

-The use of lasers in dental calculus removal provides additional benefits when compared to conventional hand tools.
-This is because thin and flexible fibers can emit laser energy that can access periodontal pockets.
-Periodontal pockets can otherwise be challenging to reach.
+The use of lasers in dental calculus removal provides additional benefits compared to conventional hand tools.
+The thin, flexible fibers emit laser energy to access deep periodontal pockets.
+These pockets can be challenging to reach without lasers.